geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

       The tracer source term will only be applied in the stratosphere.

+   .. option:: troposphere

+      The tracer source term will only be applied in the troposphere.

    .. option:: surface

       The tracer source term will only be applied at the surface.